npm/cli/docs/content/using-npm/config.md

 * Default: true
 * Type: Boolean

 Tag the commit when using the `npm version` command.
+Setting this to false results in no commit being made at all.

 <!-- automatically generated, do not edit manually -->
 <!-- see lib/utils/config/definitions.js -->